 winner of the 2021 Gloria Anzaldúa Poetry Prize

-these poems inhabit the body on edge: cancerous and queer, migrating between Texas and Palestine. throughout, ezell asks: how to care for a place when you’re not allowed back?
+These poems articulate a new language for diaspora.
+Cancerous and queer, migrating between Texas and Palestine, ezell asks: how to care for a place when you’re not allowed back?

 available from Newfound for $13.99